Lorraine Daston

-Lorraine Jenifer Daston (born June 9, 1951) is an American historian of science.
+Lorraine Jenifer Daston (born June 9, 1951) is an American historian of science and philosopher.
 She is director emerita of the Max Planck Institute for the History of Science (MPIWG) in Berlin, visiting professor in the Committee on Social Thought at the University of Chicago, and an authority on early modern Europe's scientific and intellectual history.
 In 1993, she was named a fellow of the American Academy of Arts and Sciences.
-She is a permanent fellow at the Berlin Institute for Advanced Study.
+She is a permanent fellow at the Berlin Institute for Advanced Study, and was elected to the Academia Europaea in 2025.

 Early life and education

 Daston was born in 1951 in East Lansing, Michigan, to parents of Greek heritage, who named her for the muse Urania.
 Her father was attending Michigan State University and soon became a professor of psychology.
 Daston earned her BA from Harvard University in 1973, summa cum laude, after studying a variety of subjects including both science and the history of science.
-She then went on to earn a diploma in history and philosophy of science from the University of Cambridge in 1974, again summa cum laude.
+She then went on to earn a diploma in history and philosophy of science from the University of Cambridge in 1974.

 Daston earned a PhD from Harvard University in the history of science under the direction of I. Bernard Cohen and Erwin N. Hiebert, with the thesis The Reasonable Calculus: Classical Probability Theory 1650-1840.'
 She then spent time as a postdoctoral junior fellow at Columbia University's Society of Fellows before returning to Harvard for her first professorial position.